 importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital Good quality freshwater is vital to IFF's operations.
 It is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
 Our quality standards continue to increase as we produce a great variety of products.
 The primary use of fresh water in our operations is for cleaning and cooling processes.
 Freshwater is of importance for indirect operations because it is used for agricultural processes, which is its primary use in our indirect operations.
 In our value chain, water quality and water quantity are important to our supply chain but not important to the other stages of our value chain.
 Future freshwater quality will remain vital for direct operations and important for indirect operations as water demand continues to increase and consumer awareness becomes more prevalent.
-Sufficient amounts of recycled, brackish and/or produced water available for use Important Neutral It is important that sufficient amounts of recycled, brackish and/or produced water be available for use across our own operations because it will help reduce the consumption of freshwater.
+Future freshwater quality will remain vital for direct operations and important for indirect operations as water demand continues to increase and consumer awareness becomes more prevalent.
+Sufficient amounts of recycled, brackish and/or produced water available for use Important It is important that sufficient amounts of recycled, brackish and/or produced water be available for use across our own operations because it will help reduce the consumption of freshwater.
 The primary use of non-fresh water in our operations is for cleaning and cooling processes.
 Recycled, brackish, and produced water is of neutral importance for indirect operations because they rely on fresh water for agricultural processes.
 The primary use of non-fresh water in our indirect operations is generally for cleaning and cooling purposes, but this is not as significant a use of water generally as agriculture.
-Future recycled, brackish and/or produced water quality will remain important for direct operations because they rely on fresh water for agricultural processes and this is not anticipated to change.
+Future recycled, brackish and/or produced water quality will remain important for direct operations as we have committed to increasing the amount of recycled water used.
+Future recycled, brackish and/or produced water quality will remain neutral for indirect operations because they rely on fresh water for agricultural processes and this is not anticipated to change.